Posts

 Hello,

-This site is intended to help you learn to recognize common trees, shrubs and perennials in the Midwest.
+This website is designed to help students studying landscape architecture at Ohio State University.
+It is intended to help students learn to recognize common trees, shrubs and perennials in the Midwest.
+The information here is not exhaustive.

 This is currently a work in progress.
 If you have a question or suggestion, please email mcgory.4@osu.edu.